if (pageSEO)if (faqSchema)if (postSEO)

 Urinary tract infections and sexually transmitted infections like chlamydia share some similarities in terms of symptoms, but knowing the difference between the two can help you take the right steps if you are experiencing symptoms.
 Keep reading to learn more about chlamydia vs. UTIs below (and consider taking the at-home chlamydia test to check for chlamydia infection).

-Although the infection can be easily treated with a round of antibiotics, the chlamydia bacteria usually do not present any symptoms until the infection has progressed to more advanced stages.
-Also note that chlamydia can come back after treatment if you become infected again.
+Although the infection can be easily treated with a round of antibiotics, the chlamydia bacteria often do not present any symptoms—but the infection can result in significant health problems if left untreated.
+[1] Also note that chlamydia can come back after treatment if you become infected again.

 • Pain when urinating or having sex